SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     sudo rm -rf /etc/endpoint-agent
     ```

-## Watch for events in files
+## Watch for logs in files

 !!!
 INFO
     This feature is currently in beta.

-The agent offers to send to Sekoia.io the events contained in files.
+The agent offers to send to Sekoia.io logs contained in files.

 If you want to enable this feature, follow these steps: